Is Blanview Still the Only Option?

-In brief
+In Brief

 - Conclusion: For many applications, modern IPS/TFT displays are the more economical alternative.

-⏱ Estimated reading time: 3-4 minutes
+⏱ Estimated Reading Time: 3-4 Minutes

-Advantages of Blanview displays
+Advantages of Blanview Displays

-- Good readability in direct sunlight
+- Good Readability in Direct Sunlight

 - Low power consumption (significantly lower than standard TFTs)

-- Durable and suitable for continuous use
+- Durable and suitable for continuous operation

 Transmissive TFTs as a competitive alternative

-Optimized IPS displays
+Optimized IPS Displays

 Optimized transmissive TFTs offer: